Skip to main content

 Testing and Development

-bun run test # Run all tests
+bun run test # Run tests

 bun run test:watch # Run tests in watch mode

-bun run test:coverage # Generate coverage report
+bun run test:coverage # Run tests with coverage

 Vitest Configuration